sirixdb/sirixdb.github.io/docs/concepts.md

 <a href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-json-tree-encoding.png">
 <img src="/images/sirix-json-tree-encoding.png" align="center" width="100%" style="text-decoration: none"></a>

+We've omitted several details here for brevity, but a simple dictionary compression ensures that object field names are only stored once in an in-memory map ((re-)constructed from a keyed trie) and referenced through a 32-bit integer from the node.
+Similarly, as we'll see in a bit, path summary nodes/path class records are referenced from the nodes and stored in another trie.

-**Each node and revision in SirixDB is referenced by a unique, stable identifier, which never changes.** A simple sequence generator assignes monotonically increasing 64-bit node IDs.
+**Each node and revision in SirixDB is referenced by a unique, stable identifier, which never changes.** A simple sequence generator assigns monotonically increasing 64-bit node IDs.
 Neighbour nodes are referenced through their IDs, as well as the first- and last child and the parent.
 Thus, the node encoding is based on a local encoding.

 ### Index types
 SirixDB stores a small in-memory path summary, a set of all paths in the resource (stored in a tree structure).
 The paths are not ordered.
 The individual nodes in the path summary are also referenced through unique, stable 64-bit node IDs, so-called path class references.
 The path summary is crucial for user-defined path indexes on individual paths and for so-called cas (content-and-structure) indexes, which index both typed values and the path to the root.